ORTools4MTEX/ORTools/README.md

 ---

 ### [readCPR](./src/readCPR.m)
-An auxiliary function to read in *.cpr/.crc* files with a browser window.
+This function is a GUI to interactively load *.cpr* and *.crc* ebsd map data files into MTEX.

 - Syntax
   - ebsd = readCPR